 Beta-lactam antibiotics share common chemical features and include penicillin, cephalosporins, and some newer drugs.

-Until recent years, the standard treatment for a UTI was 10 days of amoxicillin, a penicillin antibiotic, but it is now ineffective against E. coli bacteria in many cases.
+Until recent years, the standard treatment for a UTI was 10 days of amoxicillin, a penicillin antibiotic, but due to antibiotic resistance it is now ineffective against E. coli bacteria in many cases.
 A combination of amoxicillin-clavulanate (Augmentin) is sometimes given for drug-resistant infections.

 Antibiotics known as cephalosporins are alternatives for infections that do not respond to standard treatments or for special populations.
 They are often classed as first, second, or third generation.
 Cephalosporins used for treatment of UTIs include cephalexin (Keflex, generic), cefadroxil (Duricef, generic), cefuroxime (Ceftin, generic), loracarbef (Lorabid), and cefixime (Suprax), among others.